2017–18 Vanderbilt Commodores women's basketball team

-The 2017–18 Vanderbilt Commodores women's basketball team represents Vanderbilt University in the 2017–18 NCAA Division I women's basketball season.
-The Commodores, led by second year head coach Stephanie White, play their home games at Memorial Gymnasium and were members of the Southeastern Conference.
+The 2017–18 Vanderbilt Commodores women's basketball team represented Vanderbilt University in the 2017–18 NCAA Division I women's basketball season.
+The Commodores, led by second year head coach Stephanie White, played their home games at Memorial Gymnasium and were members of the Southeastern Conference.
 They finished the season 7–24, 3–13 in SEC play to finish in a 3 way tie for eleventh place.
 They lost in the first round of the SEC women's tournament to Arkansas.

 Previous season

 They finished the season 14–16, 4–12 in SEC play to finish in thirteenth place.
 They lost in the first round of the SEC women's tournament to Alabama.